ruggeri/tech-notes/randos/bicycles/new-bike-options.md

   - Cheapest all-carbon 11-speed?
 - Ex: Cannondale Synapse Carbon 105 (Carbon frame, 11-speed) ($3,025).
 - Ex: Specialized Roubaix Sport (Carbon frame, 11-speed) ($3,500).

+## 2025-01-XX Thoughts

+- Mostly I think I want disc brakes.
+I really like those on Anastassia's bike.
+- My current bike is 29.5 to 90.3 gear inches (1.10 to 3.38 ratio).
+  Mostly I want lower gearing for ease of going up very steep hills.
+  - Each gear is about 15% harder than the last.
+- I think an aluminum frame is fine with me.
+I don't think that carbon makes sense.
+Expensive and fragile maybe.
+- I don't think either drop or flat bars makes a big difference to me.
+  The plus of flat bars is that I'm used to it.
+The pro of drop bars is that I'd enjoy trying that position of my body.
+- I need mounting points for a rack.
+- Wireless shifting is not interesting to me.
+I don't want to pay for it.
+- I'm ambivalent about tire size.
+I probably would enjoy wider tires, which also probably brake a lot better.
+I have 25mm tires but I think Anastassia has 35mm and those seem awfully nice to me.
+- A **1x12 40T 11-44T** setup runs about 25.3 gear inches to 101 gear
+  inches.
+That's about 15% easier and 12% faster than my Alfline 8.
+  - A big advantage is you never change your front chainring.
+Simplicity like the Alfine 8 system.
+Not that big a change for me.
+  - I think the gear range sounds like a nice expansion from the Alfine 8.
+  - Everything about this setup sounds just a bit better than what I have.
+Wider range, and especially easier gearing, just one chainring...
+  - With 12-speed you have about 12% step between gears, which is better than current ~15%.
+Almost as good as 10-11% for 2x10 setups.
+  - The Trek FX Sport 6 is 1x12 40% 11-44T. $3k and Electronic shifting.
+  - Trek Checkpoint ALR 5 is 1x12 40T 11-44T system too. $2.5k.
+Drop
+    bars.
+Uses SRAM Apex equipment.
+  - Other Treks are either 1x11 11-42T, or 1x10 11-48T.
+- A 2x11 46x30 11-34T cogset gives 24.5 to 116 gear inches (I assume
+  40mm tires).
+That's about 17% easier and 28% faster.
+  - Small chainring runs 24.5 to 64.2 inches (10 gears because no cross
+    chaining).
+That's 30% slower than my Alfine top gear.
+Which means I'd probably exceed the small chainring often.
+  - Big chainring runs 42.7 to 116 gear inches.
+That's 44% faster than
+    the Alfine 8 low gear.
+No way could I stay in the big ring all the time in the city.
+  - I think the problem is that in order to get the lowest gearing, you force yourself to constantly change rings when biking on the flat stop-and-go.
+That might be _worse_ than the 50x34 setup.
+  - About a 10-11% gap between successive gears.
+- A 2x11 50x34 11-34T setup runs about 26.8 gear inches to 122 gear
+  inches.
+That's about 10% easier and 35% faster.
+  - I think I want at least 34T at the back, otherwise the lowest gear is 28.4 gear inches and only 5% easier than my Mission Bicycle.
+  - The small chainring runs 26.8 to 70.0 gear inches (only 10 low gears because can't crosschain).
+That's 23% slower than my Alfine top gear.
+  - The big chainring runs 44.6 to 122 ger inches (10 high gears because can't crosschain).
+That's 52% faster than my lowest Alfine gear.
+So I definitely don't think I could stay in the big ring all the time in the city.
+  - You _might_ be able to stay in the low ring for most of city streets.
+  - I doubt this is the best choice for me.
+I think a 46x30 has to make more sense.
+  - Again, a 10-11% gap between successive gears.